borjajimnz/SleekDBVCMS/README.md

 # SleekDBVCMS - CRUD & CMS NO-SQL SYSTEM
  SleekDBVCMS - The missing & simple CMS for [SleekDB](https://link-url-here.org) Created by [Timu57](https://github.com/Timu57) with the great support of [rakibtg](https://github.com/rakibtg).

- SleekDB is a flat NO-SQL database implemented in PHP without any third-party dependencies.
+ SleekDB is a **flat NO-SQL database implemented in PHP without any third-party dependencies**.
 The files are stored in folders as JSON.

 ## Installation